ng-Classic/ng-classic/aio/content/guide/deployment.md

 You can dramatically reduce launch time by only loading the application modules that absolutely must be present when the application starts.

-Configure the Angular Router to defer loading of all other modules \(and their associated code\), either by [waiting until the app has launched](guide/router-tutorial-toh#preloading  "Preloading") or by [*lazy loading*](guide/router#lazy-loading "Lazy loading") them on demand.
+Configure the Angular ClassicRouter to defer loading of all other modules \(and their associated code\), either by [waiting until the app has launched](guide/router-tutorial-toh#preloading  "Preloading") or by [*lazy loading*](guide/router#lazy-loading "Lazy loading") them on demand.

 <div class="callout is-helpful">